Transportation Planning

 What is the difference between a road restriping project and a “road diet”?

-Road restriping projects coincide with pavement maintenance projects.
-Restriping projects maintain the physical size of the roadway design while removing excess travel lanes or, reconfiguring lanes to match adjacent street segments or lane widths, and/or add bike lanes to a road.
-Restriping projects maintain street widths and are reasonably easy to modify if needed.
-A “road diet” removes travel lanes to repurpose them for on-street parking or bike lanes and may include a narrowing of roadways using medians or curb modifications.
+Road restriping projects typically coincide with pavement maintenance projects.
+Restriping projects maintain the physical size of the roadway design while removing excess travel lanes or reconfiguring lanes to match adjacent street segments or lane widths and/or add bike lanes to a road.
+Restriping projects maintain street widths and are reasonably easy to modify, if needed.
+A “road diet” removes travel lanes to repurpose them for on-street parking or bike lanes and may include a narrowing of the roadway using medians or curb modifications.
 A “road diet” is not an approach or a term included in the Scottsdale TAP.

 How many restriping projects are planned in Scottsdale?